 - Small scale: Small scale projects usually involve one or two specialty contractors working on a specific repair or remodel.
 Projects like bathroom remodels might only need a plumber and a tile layer to complete.
 Smaller projects usually last anywhere from one week to a month.

-- Handywork: Any minor repairs or quick renovation projects such as fixing plumbing issues or painting the exterior of your house might only require you to hire a freelance or independent contractor.
+- Handy work: Any minor repairs or quick renovation projects, including fixing plumbing issues or painting the exterior of your house, might only require you to hire a freelance or independent contractor.